jerrymarino/iCompleteMe/README.md

     If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you) to fetch YCM's dependencies.

-3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
-Otherwise it's not necessary.]

-    **Download the latest version of `libclang`**.
-Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
-The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 3.9 or higher.

-    You can use the system libclang _only if you are sure it is version 3.9 or higher_, otherwise don't.
-Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
-Make sure you download the correct archive file for your OS.

-    We **STRONGLY recommend AGAINST use** of the system libclang instead of the upstream compiled binaries.
-Random things may break.
-Save yourself the hassle and use the upstream pre-built libclang.

 4.  **Compile the `ycm_core` library** that YCM needs.
 This library is the C++ engine that YCM uses to get fast completions.